The following is an excerpt from Barton Bigg’s book, Hedgehogging, where he relates a conversation with “Tim”, a

 After risk, there’s trade and portfolio management.
 These are not wholly separate from managing risk.
 But they have the added complexity of things like thinking about when to take profits on a trade or how the drivers of your book correlate across positions etc…

-Risk and trade management are absolute critical skills in becoming a good trader.
+Risk and trade management are absolutely critical skills in becoming a good trader.
 All good traders are masters in these two areas.

 But the thing that makes great traders head and shoulders above the rest, is the skill in knowing when to go for the jugular.
 In sizing up and aggressively going for Totis Porcis, the full hog.

 Great traders know how to exploit fat tail events — the large mispricings that only come around once in a blue moon.
 They swing for the fences when fat pitches come across their plate.